rynmdk/PowerTool/Images/README.md

-This folder is in gitignore.
+# This folder is in gitignore.

-# Exlude Images Folder
-Images/*

-To make sure that any files that you want to store are manually uploaded directly.
+- To make sure that any files that you want to store are manually uploaded directly.